rexgarland/civic-iq/README.md

 # Civic IQ

 A small quiz to test your knowledge of modern U.S. politics, a.k.a. participation in power.
-We the people! 🇺🇸🇺🇸🇺🇸

 [Take the quiz!](https://rexgarland.github.io/civic-iq)